NFL Rumors: Jalen Ramsey Puts Away Family Rivalries, Makes Pitch For Golden Tate To Join Jacksonville Jaguars

 When told that Ramsey claimed his family could beat the Tate family in a game of flag football, Golden said he would make sure that never happens.

-“I don’t think so, I don’t think so,” Tate responded.
 “I really don’t think so, because I’m going to handle Jalen by myself.”

 It’s not clear just how serious the free agency pitch might be, but the Jaguars could be in the market for a reliable receiver like Tate.
 After the team’s 2018 campaign finished in a disappointing 5-11 after some picked them as a dark horse Super Bowl contender, the Jaguars were left with a number of needs, and CBS Sports noted that wide receiver is one of the top ones.